gfalbery/ViralSharingPhylogeography/README.md

 ### R scripts are numbered according to the order of use: ###
 - Scripts beginning with `0_` will import and structure datasets.
-- All other scripts will: \n
+- All other scripts will:
--- run viral sharing GAMMs, \n
+-- run viral sharing GAMMs,
--- validate the GAMMs, \n
+-- validate the GAMMs,
--- use the estimates to predict the global mammalian viral sharing network, \n -- summarise traits of the network,\n
+-- use the estimates to predict the global mammalian viral sharing network,
+-- summarise traits of the network,
--- use it to predict sharing patterns, and \n
+-- use it to predict sharing patterns, and
--- make figures.\n
+-- make figures.

 ### Data come from three main sources: ###
 - The IUCN (https://www.iucnredlist.org/resources/spatial-data-download)